pxch/academic-kickstart/content/home/about.md

 My research is in natural language processing (NLP), focusing on computational semantics.
 Currently I am working on how implicit arguments of events can be inferred from narrative coherence, and how such knowledge can be applied to end tasks that require complex reasoning, like reading comprehension.

-Before coming to UT Austin, I obtained my B.Eng. in Automation, and B.Econ. in Economics (double major), both from [Tsinghua University](http://www.tsinghua.edu.cn).
+Before coming to UT Austin, I obtained my B.Eng. in Automation, and B.Econ. in Economics (double degree), both from [Tsinghua University](http://www.tsinghua.edu.cn).